searles/parsing/tutorial.md

     }
 ~~~

-This is the usual blue print of invertible Mappings.
+Invertible mappings usually look very similar to this implementation.

 ## Inverting a `Fold`

 Folds are functions with a `left` and `right` argument.
 Thus, to invert it,
-there are two functions, one for `left` and one for `right`.
+there are two functions, one to return the `left` argument and one for the `right`
+argument.

 ~~~ kotlin
     val add = object: Fold<AstNode, AstNode, AstNode> {